-Made with a nutritious, yet straight-forward ingredient list, these super yummy Chickpea Blondies are a favorite dessert to share.
-Plus, you’d never know there are chickpeas inside!
+Made with a nutritious, yet simple ingredient list, these yummy Chickpea Blondies are a favorite dessert to share.
+The chickpeas blend right in, adding a nutritious base to the recipe!

 I love a good kitchen challenge and using up pantry staples that have been lingering.
-So when I had the chance to figure out a dessert using a can of chickpeas, I was excited to take it on!
-These blondies come together in the food processor, have healthy fats and protein, and are just sweet enough.
+So when I had the chance to figure out a dessert using a can of chickpeas, I took it!

-TIP: These are so good eaten right out of the fridge with a glass of cold milk!
+These healthy blondies are delicious eaten right out of the fridge with a glass of cold milk, so they are a regular dessert and snack in our house.

 Ingredients You Need

-Here’s a look at what you’ll need to make this recipe.
+Here’s a look at what you’ll need to make this recipe so you know what to have on hand.

 Step-by-Step Instructions

-Here’s a peak at how to make this recipe.
-Scroll down to the bottom of the post for the full information.
+Here’s a peak at how to make this Chickpea Blondies recipe so you know what to expect from the process.
+Scroll down to the bottom of the post for the full information including the timing and amounts.

-- Add to the food processor with the rest of the ingredients except the flour and chocolate chips.
-Grind well.
+Step 2.
+Grind in a food processor with the rest of the ingredients except the chocolate chips.

-TIP: I like to chop the chocolate chips so they are more evenly distributed throughout the batter, but you don’t have to do that if you don’t want to bother!
+TIP: I like to chop the chocolate chips or use mini ones so they are more evenly distributed throughout the batter, but you don’t need to do that if you don’t want to bother!

 No, but I will say that they are best when you make sure to grind up the batter as smooth as possible for the best final texture.